 - The nature and scope of any advisory work performed by the Internal Audit and Risk Division shall be previously communicated to the relevant division.
-In no case may the Internal Audit and Risk Division assume management responsibilities or participate in making executive decisions. - 2.
-The Chief Internal Audit and Risk Officer shall: - a. regularly report to the Committee and to the members of senior management on the implementation of the annual activity plan, including any impacts and limitations on scope arising during the development thereof, as well as the results and conformance to recommendations. - b. submit to the Committee, at the end of each financial year, a report on the activities of the Internal Audit and Risk Division, which must contain at least a summary of the activities performed and reports issued during the financial year, explaining what work provided for in the annual plan has not been carried or performed without being provided for in the initial plan, as well as an inventory of weaknesses,
+In no case may the Internal Audit and Risk Division assume management responsibilities or participate in making executive decisions. - The Chief Internal Audit and Risk Officer shall: - a.
+Regularly report to the Committee and to the members of senior management on the implementation of the annual activity plan, including any impacts and limitations on scope arising during the development thereof, as well as the results and conformance to recommendations. - b.
+Submit to the Committee, at the end of each financial year, a report on the activities of the Internal Audit and Risk Division, which must contain at least a summary of the activities performed and reports issued during the financial year, explaining what work provided for in the annual plan has not been carried or performed without being provided for in the initial plan, as well as an inventory of weaknesses, recommendations and action plans, and the results of the Quality Assurance and Improvement Programme. - c.
+Regularly report to the Committee on whether the members of senior management of the Company take into account the conclusions and recommendations of the reports of the Internal Audit and Risk Division, and report those cases in which they decide not to implement a recommendation regarding high or very high risk, thus accepting the existing risk.

-- recommendations and action plans, and the results of the Quality Assurance and Improvement Programme. - c. regularly report to the Committee on whether the members of senior management of the Company take into account the conclusions and recommendations contained in reports of the Chief Internal Audit and Risk Officer. - d. report to the Committee when the Internal Audit and Risk Division accepts a risk that corresponds to high-risk recommendations. - The Internal Audit and Risk Division shall promote constant and fluid communication with the members of senior management of the Company to ensure that they are aware of the powers of the Internal Audit function and support it in the achievement of its objectives.
+The Internal Audit and Risk Division shall promote constant and fluid communication with the members of senior management of the Company to ensure that they are aware of the powers of the Internal Audit function and support it in the achievement of its objectives.

-■ TITLE V. ACCESS TO INFORMATION AND DUTIES OF ITS MEMBERS
+TITLE V. ACCESS TO INFORMATION AND DUTIES OF ITS MEMBERS